tom-dev-1001/CMinus-Programming-Language/README.md

 This project demonstrates the complete workflow of language creation, from source code parsing to executable generation.

+This project intentionally avoids compiler frameworks and code generation APIs in order to deeply understand the underlying mechanisms.

 ## Technical Highlights

 - Written in Zig with full manual memory management